-At the end of the trial, all data held by the CTRU and all trial data will then be securely archived in line with the Sponsor's procedures, for a minimum of 25 years.
-Data held by the CTRU will be archived in the University of Leeds archive facility, and site data and documents will be archived at the recruitment hubs.
+At the end of the trial, all data held by the CTRU and all trial data will then be securely archived at the University of Leeds in line with the Sponsor's procedures, for a minimum of 25 years.
+Site data and documents will be couriered to the CTRU for archiving.
+Anything pertinent to the medical care of the patient will also be made available to the patient's GP practice so that it can be uploaded into the patient's electronic medical notes.
+This includes, but is not limited to, the source data worksheet confirming consent and eligibility.

+Identifiable data will be stored separately to other trial data.
 Following authorisation from the Sponsor, arrangements for confidential destruction will then be made.